 The best 3D printer filament to consider when first using a 3D printer are:

-- PLA: Is the most common used filament in FFF 3D printers for its ease of use and wide range of applications, specially those not mechanically or thermally demanding.
+- PLA: This is the most commonly used filament in FFF 3D printers for its ease of use and wide range of applications, especially those not mechanically or thermally demanding.

 Advanced 3D printing filaments

-These are 3D printer filaments which requires some previous knowledge on 3D printing.
-These filaments provides improved thermal and mechanical properties.
+These are 3D printer filaments that require some previous knowledge of 3D printing.
+These filaments provide improved thermal and mechanical properties.

-- ABS: Engineering material which combines rigidity and resistance to impacts.
+- ABS: Engineering material that combines rigidity and resistance to impacts.
 It is the ideal material for technical applications and moving parts.